Seraaron/agora/srd/Character Assembly.md

 ## Using Flatpacks

 The flatpacks (or 'FPs' for short) that you can choose depend on your [[Tier]].
-When you use a flatpack, most of the creative heavy lifting — the conceptualization and number-crunching — has already been done for you; leaving you with a few options to fill out and some customizations to add.
+When you use a flatpack, most of the creative heavy lifting — the conceptualization and number-crunching — has already been done for you.
+This leaves you with a few options to fill out and some customizations to add.

 #unfinished